 Figure S6.
 Reanalysis of data from Chijiwa et al., 2020, where a similar experiment was performed to observe the gut microbiota dynamics following inulin treatment in a mouse model.
 A. Alpha diversity.
 B. Beta diversity (Aitchison’s distance after pairing using the “first distances” method).
 C. The averaged response trajectory of gut microbiota in PCoA (principal coordinate analysis) ordination scatter plot.
 Each dot represents the mean principal coordinate score of all mice and the corresponding error bar represents the standard error of the mean.

+Related to figure 2